 School: Literatures, Languages and Cultures

 Introducing MA Japanese and Linguistics

-Over the past 150 years, Japan has experienced change at breakneck pace, but has nevertheless retained its fascinating cultural heritage.
+Over the past 150 years, Japan has experienced rapid change yet it retains its fascinating cultural heritage.

-On this programme, you'll benefit from the same Japanese language training as our MA (Hons) Japanese students, but will be able to focus your studies on the social scientific understanding of language.
+You will benefit from the same Japanese language training as our MA (Hons) Japanese students but will be able to focus your studies on the social scientific understanding of language.

 Edinburgh is the only university in Scotland to offer undergraduate honours degrees in Japanese.

-A highlight of the programme is the opportunity to study abroad and experience Japanese culture firsthand.
-You will spend Year 3 studying in Japan.
+A highlight of the programme is spending Year 3 in Japan.
+This gives you the opportunity to study abroad and experience Japanese culture firsthand.

 You will take two semester-long courses which introduce you to the principles of language analysis.